 If your equipment was manufactured before 2015, it likely has a Tier 3 diesel engine.
 If you purchase a new piece of equipment, you’ll be getting a machine with a Tier 4 engine regulated by the EPA (Environmental Protection Agency).
 While Tier 4 is better for the environment, purchasing a new piece of equipment can increase your carbon footprint, too.

 Refurbishing a Tier 3 engine can save you money over time.
 They don’t require DEF (Diesel Exhaust Fluid) fuel and may use less fuel than Tier 4 engines.
 They may also require less regeneration downtime and less maintenance because they have fewer sensors.

 Check out this article for more information about engine rebuilds.

 Many maintenance teams can rebuild an engine in fewer than 20 weeks.
 If you purchase a new machine, there can be a 12-18 month waiting period.

-- Warranty – Depending on the type of equipment, most refurbs offer a (1) year warranty, similar to the manufacturer’s warranty of a new piece of equipment.
+Most refurbishment programs offer a 1-year warranty, similar to the manufacturer’s warranty on a new piece of equipment.

-- Re-build components – A re-build includes changing out all of the major and most of the minor components of the machine.
-Calibration and settings adjustments are performed when applicable as well.
-The finished product is a newly revamped version of your machine that will run and perform like new.
+During a refurbishment, your maintenance team will change out all of the major (and most of the minor) components of the machine.
+They will perform calibration and setting adjustments after replacing components.
+The finished product is a newly revamped version of your machine that will run like new.

-If you are interested in learning more about the specifics of a re-build, please visit us here and contact our Taylor specialist.
+If you are interested in learning more about the specifics of a re-build, check out our Rebuilds page!